StockwatchDev/application_settings/README.md

 ## What and why

-Application\_config is a module for configuring a python application.
+Application\_settings is a module for providing a python application with configuration and settings.
 It uses [toml](https://toml.io/en/) configuration files that are parsed into dataclasses.
 This brings some benefits:

 - Configuration parameters are typed, which allows for improved static code analyses.
 - IDEs will provide helpful hints and completion when using configuration parameters.